Dover, Massachusetts: Education

 Dover used to have two elementary schools, Chickering for grades K to 3, and Caryl Elementary School for grades 4 to 6.
 In 1970, Caryl School was gutted by fire.
 It was rebuilt and remained open until finally being closed in 2001 after the expansion of Chickering.
+The Caryl School's building is now in the process of being renovated into a community center.